Synclavier/Documentation/User Documentation/Readme.txt

 He  contributed a lot of documents that had not been scanned before.
 Release L Manual is the first of it.
 The others will be added during the coming weeks.
 Thank you so much Lee for your cooperation in this archiving project!

+Manfred Waluga 04/2023
+Torsten M. Abel contributed an early document about the CIM (Clock Interface Modul).